erl67/Catering.py/README.md

 	If catering.db exists it will be regenerated.
 	If it doesn't exist it will be created.
 No need for CLI.
 	Tables will be populated with sample data in the model

+Set FDEBUG on line 2 to true if you want to use the debug toolbar